spilman6/courses/pages/version-control-essentials/creating-local-repos.md

 ```bash
 git commit -m "Added main menu"
 ```

-> [!WARNING] If you forget the -m flag, Git will open a text editor for you to enter your commit message.
-By default, this will be Vim, which can be confusing for new users.
-If this happens to you, my recommendation (for now) is to exit out of your terminal and run the command again with the -m flag.

 In the video we also showed `git status` to see the status of your repository, and `git log` to see the history of your commits.
 We will cover these commands in more detail in a later section.